JieyuWu/ToyotaMod/General-Terms.md

 # discord terms and abbreviations
 Term | Abbreviation | Definition
 --- | --- | ---
-Direct Message | DM (PM preferred to avoid confusion with driver monitoring) | Sending a private message to an individual on Discord.
-Driver Monitoring | DM | The camera monitoring the face Fingerprint | FP | Unique identification of a specific automobile make Fingerprint Version 2 | FPv2 | Version 2 of the unique identification of a specific automobile make
+Direct Message | DM (PM preferred to avoid confusion with driver monitoring) | Private message to an individual on Discord Driver Monitoring | DM | The camera monitoring the face Fingerprint | FP | Unique identification of a specific automobile make Fingerprint Version 2 | FPv2 | Version 2 of the unique identification of a specific automobile make